vaanngs/housfy-offices-api/README.md

 to worry to enter them with docker exec.

 ### ✅ Migrations & Tests execution
-1. Enter php-fpm container by running the command `docker exec -it officesphp bash`
-2. Run migrations with `make migrations`
+1. Run migrations with `make migrations`
-3. Now exit container and go back to your project folder.
+2. Now exit container and go back to your project folder.
-4. Run unit tests with: `make test-unit`.
+3. Run unit tests with: `make test-unit`.
 There is coverage provided on: `var/phpunit/html/index.html`
-5. Run functional tests with: `make test-functional`
+4. Run functional tests with: `make test-functional`
-6. Every time you want to make a commit both unit & functional tests and cs-fixer will be triggered via a pre-commit hook.
+5. Every time you want to make a commit both unit & functional tests and cs-fixer will be triggered via a pre-commit hook.

 ## 👩‍💻 Project explanation